Hope for women's clothing as M&S profits rise

 "They have just looked at every single area of the brand and made it more relevant to the British consumer," she said.

-Bolland, poached from grocer Morrisons (MRW.L) in 2010, has spent more than 2.3 billion pounds to address decades of underinvestment, revamping products, stores, a website, logistics and marketing.
+Bolland, poached from grocer Morrisons (MRW.L) in 2010, has spent more than 2.3 billion pounds ($3.7 billion) to address decades of underinvestment, revamping products, stores, a website, logistics and marketing.

 M&S general merchandise sales at stores open more than a year fell 4 percent in the 13 weeks to Sept.
 27, its financial second quarter.
 That compared with a consensus analysts' forecast of a 3.7 percent decline and a first-quarter drop of 1.5 percent.